 - Fun French accent marks.
-There are few times in English you get to use accent marks.
+There are a few times in English you get to use accent marks.
 In fact, most of the time you can, it’s because it’s actually a French word like “cliché” or “naïve.”
 You can also look so boogie saying “facacade”, “un je ne sais quoi”, “rendez-vous” and “et voila!”

 - The slang words (obviously !)
-“Putain”, “Merde” “Nique ta mere la pute”, “Fait chier”, “Va te faire foutre”… An American girl told me one day that “Va te faire foutre” looked like the name of a flower… That’s the poesy of the French language I guess.
+“Putain”, “Merde” “Nique ta mere la pute”, “Fait chier”, “Va te faire foutre”… An American girl told me one day that “Va te faire foutre” looked like the name of a flower… That’s the poetry of the French language I guess.

 - The elusive pronunciation of the “R”.
-The hardest sound for Anglophone to pronounce has got to the be “r.”
+The hardest sound for Anglophone to pronounce has got to be “r.”
 You can practice it over and over again and to a French person, it will still sound like you just swallowed a bug or you’re choking on a stale baguette.
 But when you finally do nail that sound, be proud!

 - You will look elegant and smart.

 So, now that you are convinced that French is one of the most beautiful and stylish languages in the world, go check out our 1-2-1 French classes online.
 Also, we offer a large range of possibilities for you to learn French in four different cities in France (Rien que ca!): Paris (ville lumiere), Nice (there is the beach), Rouen (the city of the 100 tower bells) and Montpellier (where it never snows).
 Hola People finds accommodation for you and provides different types of French classes at schools or University.